by Ali Brown

 Let’s say, for instance, you’ve put down fashion and gardening as two things you’re extremely interested in… Let’s take a look at 8 different ways you could turn each of these passions into a moneymaking business…

-8. Maintain It – Many people make a living by offering services that help preserve or maintain what they’re passionate about.
-For the fashion lover this could be a laundering service, or a tailor/alteration shop.
+Many people make a living by offering services that help preserve or maintain what they’re passionate about.
+For the fashion lover, this could be a laundering service or a tailor/alteration shop.
 For a market full of avid gardeners, creating a new formula for plant food could be quite the success story, or a service caring for plants while people are on vacation.

 © 2011 Ali International, LLC

-“Entrepreneur mentor Ali Brown teaches women around the world how to start and grow a profitable business that make a positive impact.
-Get her FREE CD “Top 10 Secrets for Entrepreneurial Women” at www.AliBrown.com“
+“Entrepreneur mentor Ali Brown teaches women around the world how to start and grow a profitable business that makes a positive impact. www.AliBrown.com“